Ferriit/OwO-lang/owo_spec.md

 ## Loops and Loop Control:
 - There's only one type of loop, which is `loop {}`.
 It's exactly the same as `while (true)`
-- To get out of a loop once you're done, you can do `break;`
+- To get out of a loop once you're done, you can do `brk;`
 Example:
 ```owo
 i := 0;